Sampling

 Tail Based Sampling

 Tail based sampling allows for the sampling decisions to be made after the trace is complete and all spans have been collected.
-Ideally this provides more granular control over which traces and kept and which are discarded.
-The downside to this is that more memory and processing power will be used by jaeger
+This provides more granular control over which traces and kept and which are discarded.
+The downsides to this are (a) the runtime overhead on the application that must record and export all traces, and (b) the higher memory and processing costs for the Jaeger backend.
+You can learn more about tail based sampling in the OpenTelemetry documentation .

 Remote Sampling